-November 3, 2010 — Jon McLoone, International Business & Strategic Development
+November 3, 2010 — Jon McLoone, Director, Technical Communication & Strategy

 A little over a mile from the Wolfram Research Europe Ltd. office, where I work, lies Blenheim Palace, which has a rather nice hedge maze.
 As I was walking around it on the weekend, I remembered a map solving example by Peter Overmann using new image processing features in an upcoming version of Mathematica.
 I was excited to apply the idea to this real-world example.

 The maze is meant to depict a cannon with cannon balls below it and flags and trumpets above.

 Often the first task in any image processing is to clean up the image and get rid of random detail that we don’t care about, so first I got rid of the color.